 The opening scene immediately plunges the audience into the heart of the conflict.
 The prologue, a sonnet recited by the Chorus, foreshadows the tragic end, revealing that the "star-cross'd lovers" will ultimately meet their demise, ending their families' feud with their deaths.
 This knowledge hangs over the play, lending a sense of inevitability to the unfolding events.

 Meanwhile, Lord Capulet discusses Paris's proposal to marry Juliet with him.
 Capulet is hesitant, believing that Juliet is too young to marry, as she is not yet fourteen.
-He invites Paris to a feast he is holding that evening, suggesting that he woo Juliet and gain her affection.
+Worth adding: he invites Paris to a feast he is holding that evening, suggesting that he woo Juliet and gain her affection.
 Capulet states that Juliet's consent is essential for the marriage to proceed, demonstrating a surprising degree of consideration for his daughter's feelings, at least initially.

 Trends and Latest Developments